 It's still very early days.
 In August I'll have a stall at my first craft fair.
 I'm also looking into prints, and selling goods such as greeting cards, phone cases etc. Eventually I would love for some of my work to be sold through relevant shops and online stockists.

-All images © Kate Walters, Of Flight and Feathers
+Images by Kate Walters, Of Flight and Feathers